Office of the Secretary, Department of Defense (DoD).

 c.
 A land or water use or natural resource of a coastal zone that is part of a federally approved State coastal zone management plan and provide any help we may need to comply with the Coastal Zone Management Act of 1972 (16 U.S.C.
 1451, et seq.) including preparation of a Federal agency Coastal Consistency Determination.

 f.
-Underground sources of drinking water in areas that have an aquifer that is the sole or principal drinking water source, and provide any help we may need to comply with the Safe Drinking Water Act (42 U.S.C.
+Underground sources of drinking water in areas that have an aquifer that is the sole or principal drinking water source and in wellhead protection areas, and provide any help we may need to comply with the Safe Drinking Water Act (42 U.S.C.
 300f et seq.).

 5. You must comply fully with the Endangered Species Act of 1973, as amended (ESA, at 16 U.S.C.
 1531 et seq.), and implementing regulations of the Departments of the Interior (50 CFR parts 10-24) and Commerce (50 CFR parts 217-227).
 You also must provide any help we may need in complying with the consultation requirements of ESA section 7 (16 U.S.C.
 1536) applicable to Federal agencies or any regulatory authorization we may need based on the award of this grant.
 This is not in lieu of responsibilities you have to comply with provisions of the Act that apply directly to you as a U.S. entity, independent of receiving this award.